pisv/handly/CONTRIBUTING.md

 Setting up a developer workspace
 --------------------------------

-Handly currently uses `JavaSE-11` for compilation.
+Handly currently uses `JavaSE-17` for compilation.
 Please add a matching JDK.
-Perfect match (i.e. Java SE 11) is recommended to avoid build warnings.

-A number of the provided launch configurations use `JavaSE-17`.
-To use them, add a matching JDK.
-(That is, normally, you have both Java SE 11 and Java SE 17 added.)

 Handly employs specific Java code formatting conventions.
 Please import and use the formatter profile from `tools/formatter.xml`.